-For hard cheese, I love to serve manchego or pecorino.
-I like an aged cheddar or gouda and for the soft cheese I’d go with brie or camembert.
-Finally, for the blue cheese my go to is a roquefort.
-If you are anti-blue cheese, please read this article from Bon Appetit and consider one of their options.
+For hard cheese, serve a manchego or pecorino.
+Choose a cheddar or gouda for the aged cheese.
+For the soft cheese, go with brie or camembert.
+Finally, for the blue cheese a great go to is a roquefort.
+If you don’t like blue cheese, please read this article from Bon Appetit and consider one of their options.

 I hope you enjoy putting together your graze board/appetizer tray!
 Feel free to share the beauty of what you put together with me over on Instagram, you can find me @thishealthytable.